 5) Americans are better at math than you think

 Either that, or the IRS isn't catching everyone's math mistakes.
-Fewer than 2 million returns contained math mistakes last year, the IRS reports — that's only around 1.5 percent of all tax year 2013 returns filed as of fall 2014.
+Fewer than 2.3 million returns contained math mistakes last year, the IRS reports — that's only around 1.5 percent of all tax year 2013 returns filed as of fall 2014.

 The biggest mistakes people make are on basic addition and subtraction of all of the various boxes of income and deductions.
 That accounts for about one-quarter of all math mistakes.
 The next biggest group is something that may seem straightforward to many people: tallying up exemptions and dependents, but with more complicated family situations come mistakes.

 "Usually those are reasonably straightforward except when you get for a separated or divorced couple — who gets to claim Junior?" says Steve Hanson, president of the National Society of Accountants.

 6) The IRS makes mistakes, too … and it's costly